-At the height of his fame Tolstoy experienced a crisis of meaning.
+At the height of his fame, Tolstoy experienced a crisis of meaning.
 He said that he contemplated suicide and could no longer live unless he could find the meaning of his life.
 He wrote about the crisis in a short work, “A Confession,” which was written in 1882 and first published in 1884.
 Tolstoy was one of the first thinkers to pose the problem of life’s meaning in a modern way.

 Tolstoy had come to believe that the essence of life was best captured by the Eastern parable of a man hanging onto a branch inside of a well, with a dragon at the bottom, a beast at the top, and the mice eating the branch to which he clings.
 There is no way out and the pleasures of life—honey on the branch—are ruined by our inevitable death.
 Everything leads to the truth: “And the truth is death.”
 This recognition of death and the meaninglessness of life ruin the joy of life.
 There is, Tolstoy thought, no reason to live.

 Tolstoy essentially argued that rational, scientific knowledge only gives you the facts.
-It only relates the finite to the finite, it does not relate a finite life to anything infinite.
+It only relates the finite to the finite; it does not relate a finite life to anything infinite.
 So that “no matter how irrational and monstrous the answers might be that faith gave, they had this advantage that they introduced into each answer the relation of the finite to the infinite, without which there could be no answer.”
 Only by accepting irrational things—the central tenets of Christianity—could one find an answer to the meaning of life.

-So one must have faith, but what is faith?
+But what is faith?
 For Tolstoy “faith was the knowledge of the meaning of human life…Faith is the power of life.
 If a man lives he believes in something.”
 And he found this faith, not in the wealthy or the intellectuals, but in the poor and uneducated.
 The meaning given to the simple life by simple people … that was the meaning Tolstoy accepted.
 Meaning is found in a simple life and religious faith.

 Nietzsche taught me to distrust every optimistic theory.
 I knew that man’s womanish heart has constant need of consolation, a need to which that super-shrewd sophist the mind is constantly ready to minister.
 I began to feel that every religion which promises to fulfill human desires is simply a refuge for the timid, and unworthy of a true man. … We ought, therefore, to choose the most hopeless of world views, and if by chance we are deceiving ourselves and hope does exist, so much the better.
 At all events, in this way man’s soul will not be humiliated, and neither God nor the devil will ever be able to ridicule it by saying that it became intoxicated like a hashish-smoker and fashioned an imaginary paradise out of naiveté and cowardice—in order to cover the abyss.
 The faith most devoid of hope seemed to me not the truest, perhaps, but surely the most valorous.
 I considered the metaphysical hope alluring bait which true men do not condescend to nibble.
 I wanted whatever was most difficult, in other words most worthy of man, of the man who does not whine, entreat, or go about begging.